missO-254/My-project-web-page/README.md

 - **Payment Integration (Flutterwave/Paystack)** for subscriptions and donations, ensuring accessibility across Africa.

 ##  Impact
-Recalibrate will empower individuals — especially youth — with the tools to heal, grow, and live consciously, leading to healthier relationships, purposeful living, and stronger communities.
+Recalibrate will empower individuals especially the youth with the tools to heal, grow, and live consciously, leading to healthier relationships, purposeful living, and stronger communities.

 ---